Introduction

 - For a deeper flavor, gently toast your graham cracker crumbs in a dry skillet before mixing with the butter and sugar for the crust.

-- Add texture by sprinkling a few extra graham cracker crumbs between the chocolate layer and the marshmallow topping.
+- Add texture by sprinkling a few extra graham cracker crumbs between the chocolate layer and the halal marshmallow or homemade marshmallow (use as needed; texture may vary slightly) topping.

 Tips for Success